jonkristian/dms-easyeffects/README.md

 ## Requirements

-- EasyEffects installed on your system
+- Easy Effects installed on your system
-- Audio profiles configured in EasyEffects (output and/or input presets)
+- Audio profiles configured in Easy Effects (output and/or input presets)

 ## Installation